McTominay helps Napoli overcome Qarabag 2-0 in Champions League

 Qarabag continued to threaten, with Addai having another shot deflected into the side netting, and a balanced opening half ended goalless.

+"The first minutes were difficult, too many mistakes but that can happen," McTominay told Sky.
+"In the second half we went better, but we should have scored more goals."

-Visiting striker Camilo Duran tried his luck from a wide angle shortly after the break but Napoli keeper Vanja Milinkovic-Savic managed to hold onto the ball at the second attempt.
+Qarabag striker Camilo Duran tried his luck from a wide angle shortly after the break but keeper Vanja Milinkovic-Savic managed to hold onto the ball at the second attempt.

-Qarabag conceded what looked a rather harsh penalty for what the referee saw as a foul by Marko Jankovic on Giovanni Di Lorenzo but Kochalski went the right way to deny Hojlund with a one-handed save.
+The visitors conceded what looked a harsh penalty for what the referee saw as a foul by Marko Jankovic on Giovanni Di Lorenzo but Kochalski went the right way to deny Hojlund with a one-handed save.

 Napoli began to stream forward, Kochalski again saving from Neres, and when the keeper stopped Mathias Olivera's close-range effort, the resulting corner brought the opening goal in the 65th minute.